Have you recently found shavings of wood, clothes going torn, cables losing their insulation or holes in your walls at home?

 Most species have up to 22 teeth with no canines or anterior premolars.
 In rats, these are the four, long, sharp front teeth, two on top and two on the bottom.
 Rat incisors are highly specialized for gnawing.
 They are open-rooted, which means they grow throughout life.
 Rodents also have one or multiple pairs of premolars or molars (these teeth, also called cheek teeth, are located towards the back of the animal’s upper and lower jaws).
 Molars are the rearmost teeth in the mouth, used for grinding food prior to swallowing it.
 Molars are never replaced.
 Rats have only one set of teeth during their life.
 Rats particularly have 12 molars, six on the top and six on the bottom and three on each side of each jaw.

-Rodents gnaw with their incisors by pushing the lower jaw forward and chew with the molars by pulling the lower jaw backward.
+Rodents gnaw with their incisors by pushing the lower jaw forward, and chew with the molars by pulling the lower jaw backwards.
 In conjunction with these chewing patterns, rodents have large and complex jaw musculature, with modifications to the skull and jaws to accommodate it.

 The mice have no respect for any item.
 They will gnaw on and into just about any chewable item that is stored in the attic, basement, garage or closet – including irreplaceable family heirlooms, valuable paintings, and important documents.
 Mice also can dig up and feed on newly planted crops in gardens, cause damage before harvest, and burrow into other areas on the property for food and nesting.

-An adult rat’s jaws are 20 times more powerful than a person’s.
+An adult rat’s jaws are 20 times more powerful than a person’s, biting down with a force of 24,000 psi, about the same as a crocodile’s jaws.
 The bite of rat can easily cut through bone.
 Rats can and will attack people if they sense that they are defenseless such as the elderly, disabled, and infants.
-Squirrels have a bite force of around 7,000 psi.
-Squirrels can gnaw holes into the walls and chew the metal articles easily.

 Gnawing is one of the key tell-tail signs of the presence of rats.
 Gnawing may be visible on doors, ledges, in corners, in wall material, on stored materials, or other surfaces wherever rats are present.
 Fresh accumulations of wood shavings, insulation, and other gnawed material indicate active infestations.